woernfl/cheatsheets/docs/bash.md

 fi
 ```

-From now, all the binaries that you will put in your `bin` folders wwill be accessible from anywhere in your system.
+From now, all the binaries that you will put in your `bin` folders will be accessible from anywhere in your system.

 ## Tips